Title IX & Sexual Misconduct

 The Equal Opportunity & Title IX Office is committed to reducing or eliminating barriers to educational and employment opportunity at UND caused by sex discrimination.

-UND supports the mission of Title IX, VAWA, and other laws aimed at reducing sexual discrimination and violence through the work of its Title IX Coordinator and Deputy Coordinators, the Committee on Sexual Violence Prevention and Response and subcommittees, campus support offices, and campus community members.
+UND supports the mission of Title IX, Title VII, VAWA, and other laws aimed at reducing sexual discrimination, harassment, and violence through the work of its Title IX Coordinator and Deputy Coordinators, the Committee on Sexual Violence Prevention and Response (CSVPR) and subcommittees, campus support offices, and campus community members.

 We Are Here to Help

-If you have you experienced sexual assault, domestic or dating violence, sexual harassment, stalking, sex- or gender-based discrimination a UND student, staff, faculty member, or visitor, please seek help.
+If you have you experienced sexual assault, domestic or dating violence, sexual harassment, stalking, or sex- or gender-based discrimination as a UND student, staff, faculty member, or visitor, please seek help.

 Employee Reporting Obligations

-UND policy and Title IX require most UND employees to share reports of sexual misconduct with the Title IX Coordinator.
-They are not allowed to keep a report completely confidential.
+UND policy requires most employees to share reports of sexual harassment, sexual violence, and discrimination with the Title IX Coordinator.
 This is because UND has resources and support available to help.
-We are concerned for the safety and well-being of the victim as well as the campus and community.
+We are concerned for the safety and well-being of the person who experienced the misconduct (called the complainant) as well as the campus and community.

 Safeguarding UND is Everyone's Responsibility